farbod2015/javascript/How Git Works.md

 ### Taking out the Garbage

-An object taht cannot be reach through any references, is considered dead and will be removed by a garbage collector.
+An object that cannot be reach through any references, is considered dead and will be removed by a garbage collector.
 So, after rebasing, if nothing is pointing at the old commits, they are going to get garbage-collected by Git.

 <p align="center">
   <img src ="./img/rebase10.jpg" />